ways/BlueDo/README.md

 ![Logo](bluedo/images/bluedo.png)

 Lock your desktop, mute music or run any other command when leaving your PC.
-There are dozens of apps like this.
+There are other apps like this.
 This one just aims to make it beautiful, modern and easy.

-Not all bluetooth devices works for this.
+Not all bluetooth devices works for this purpose.
 Some devices randomizes the bluetooth address as a privacy feature, some disconnects to save power.
 If you have trouble using your phone, try a headset, watch, etc.

 Only Bluetooth is supported, not Bluetooth Low-Energy (BLE).

 ## Installation

+### From deb (recommended)

+    Fetch deb file from <https://github.com/ways/BlueDo/releases> or latest action <https://github.com/ways/BlueDo/actions/workflows/deb-build.yaml>

 ### From pip

     sudo apt install python3-pip gir1.2-appindicator3-0.1
     pip3 install --upgrade bluedo

-### From deb

-    Fetch deb file from https://github.com/ways/BlueDo/releases

 ## Requirements